 Holy Spirit Evenings

 Gift Aid is very important in a Parish.
-During the last year (2014/15), the parish received £3,272 by means of tax refunds from Gift Aid - without additional cost to individual parishioners.
-This is a tremendous boost to Parish funds.
+Due to tax changes we get less from Gift Aid than we used to.
 If you are a UK Taxpayer, then Gift Aiding your donation to the Church means we can claim an extra 25p from the Tax Man for every £1 you give.
 Please click here for more details.

 The Sunshine Club